bingobob/drone/README.md

 # Raspberry Pi Drone Project
-Syma drone with Raspberry Zero W and RGB LED
-El cheapo syma drone modded with Raspberry pi zero w / Pi Camera v2.1 and monkmakes RGB LED (aka the [squid](https://github.com/simonmonk/squid)).
+Syma drone with Raspberry Zero W and RGB LED - syma drone modded with raspberry pi zero w, pi Camera v2.1 and monkmakes RGB LED (aka the [squid](https://github.com/simonmonk/squid)).
+Who needs a DJI phantom X for £££ when you can have this, much more fun?

 ![fly-pi](/img/fly_pi.jpg?raw=true "fly-pi")